-In previous sections, we broke down four emerging trends and identified some of the startups who are breaking new ground in these spaces.
-The next question becomes: how do today's CISOs engage these startups, weave them into an end-to-end architecture, and create successful, long-term partnerships?
+SURVIVAL GUIDE Introduction In previous sections, we broke down four emerging trends and identified some of the startups who are breaking new ground in these spaces.
+The next question becomes: how do today's CISOs engage these startups, weave them into an endto-end architecture, and create successful, long-term partnerships?
 It's no secret that working with startups comes with unique benefits - particularly agility and forward-thinking solutions.
 However, they also come with their own unique challenges that today's enterprises may not be structured to overcome.
-In our role, we've learned that these challenges aren't actually barriers but in fact opportunities to become more innovative and flexible.

-CISOs all for embracing startup tech, but challenges exist
+In our role, we've learned that these challenges aren't actually barriers but in fact opportunities to become more innovative and flexible. to working with a security startup tech in this sector.
+Some CISOs go to events, while others use recommendations from their partners.
+They don't have a dedicated team or concerted effort for making this happen.
+What We're Hearing from CISOs CISOs all for embracing startup tech, but challenges exist don't have formal assessment process Internal experts, analyst reports favored by CISOs